laradock/laradock/README.md

 - Choose your favorite database engine: MySQL, Postgres, MariaDB...
 - Run your own combination of software: Memcached, HHVM, Beanstalkd...
 - Every software runs on a separate container: PHP-FPM, NGINX, PHP-CLI...
-- Easy to customize any container, with simple edit to the `dockerfile`.
+- Easy to customize any container, with simple edit to the `Dockerfile`.
 - All Images extends from an official base Image.
 (Trusted base Images).
-- Pre-configured Nginx for Laravel.
+- Pre-configured NGINX for Laravel.
 - Easy to apply configurations inside containers.
-- Clean and well structured Dockerfiles (`dockerfile`).
+- Clean and well structured Dockerfiles (`Dockerfile`).
 - Latest version of the Docker Compose file (`docker-compose`).
 - Everything is visible and editable.
 - Fast Images Builds.